clamsproject/aapb-annotations/newshour-namedentity/readme.md

 ```

 ### Data Overview
-INPUT - _transcripts in text format_ that match the audio or other information in a video. _TODO: What are the file formats required for the transcripts to import into brat?_
+INPUT - transcripts in `.txt` format that match the audio or other information in a video.
 INTERMEDIATE RAW OUTPUT - `.ann` file where each line is a new instance of a named entity.
 ```
 FORMAT: